fl-sean03/matterstack/workspaces/thin_film_lab/README.md

 **Orchestrating Asynchronous Handshakes Between Simulation and Robotic Synthesis**

 > **Disclaimer:** This project uses entirely simulated data.
-The "robotic synthesis" is performed by a mock script (`mock_robot.py`) that introduces random noise to the predicted values.
+The "robotic synthesis" is performed by a mock daemon thread embedded in `main.py` that introduces random noise to the predicted values.
 No physical hardware is controlled.

 ## 1. Abstract
 This workspace demonstrates a "Self-Driving Lab" architecture where digital simulations and physical experiments are coupled in a closed loop.
 The workflow manages the complex handoff between a computational prediction task and an external robotic agent.
 It simulates the "Sim-to-Real" gap—calculating the discrepancy between theoretical predictions and experimental realities to calibrate future models.